marslanalvi/ChromaDocBot/README.md

 HTML, CSS, JS: For building a responsive frontend.

 Contributing
 Contributions are welcome!
 Please fork the repository, make changes, and submit a pull request.
+Courtesy to: https://github.com/pdichone/rag-intro-chat-with-docs